champ6803/react-date-picker/README.md

 * No moment.js needed

 ## tl;dr
-* Install by executing `npm install react-date-picker` or `yarn add react-date-picker`.
+* Install by executing `npm install reseller-react-date-picker` or `yarn add reseller-react-date-picker`.
-* Import by adding `import DatePicker from 'react-date-picker'`.
+* Import by adding `import DatePicker from 'reseller-react-date-picker'`.
 * Use by adding `<DatePicker />`.
 Use `onChange` prop for getting new values.

 ## Demo